Presbyterian Ladies' College, Sydney: House system

-Dr Helen Wilkie (1895–1984) was the second Headmistress at PLC Armidale (1938–1941), and then the fourth Principal of PLC Sydney (1942–1946).
+Dr Helen Wilkie was the second Headmistress at PLC Armidale (1938–1941), and then the fourth Principal of PLC Sydney (1942–1946).
 On her appointment to Croydon she was immediately confronted with the takeover by the RAAF, and organised the move of the College to Strathfield.

 Ex-Students' Union

-The Ex-Students' Union is the school's alumnae association, inaugurated on the evening of 9 December 1905.
+The Ex-Students' Union is the school's alumnae association, inaugurated on 9 December 1905.
 At the invitation of Dr. Marden several former students discussed the proposal, elected Marion Pickard (who was at that time Lady Superintendent) as their President, and formed a committee to produce a constitution.
 These actions were confirmed at a General Meeting on Jersey Day 1906, and the committee took office until 1907.

 In the beginning, the main objectives of the Union were "the accumulation of a special fund to be devoted to the erection of a chapel and library at the College, and an Ex-Students' prize to be awarded annually to the girl most proficient in work and sport."

 The Union achieved much in its first few years: renting a building in the CBD to serve as a club and committee meeting place, making garments for hospitals, visiting kindergartens, the YWCA, Home of Peace, Infants' Home and the Royal Institute for Deaf and Blind Children.
 An Ex-Students' Orchestra and Dramatic Club were formed, and tennis and croquet matches were held between current and former pupils.

 In 1916 the Pymble College was opened and its first Ex-Students' Union expressed an interest in joining that of PLC.
 Subsequently, a combined Union was formed, known as the PLC Croydon and Pymble Ex-Students' Union, and an Ex-Students' prize was established at Pymble on the same conditions as at Croydon.

 One of the Union's most significant contributions to the school was planned following the death of Dr. Marden in 1924.
 With the desire to provide Marden with a "fitting and lasting memorial", it was decided that a library, to be called the John Marden Memorial Library, should be built at the Croydon College.
 This building was opened by Mrs. Marden in 1927 and although no longer suitable as a library due its size, it remains a treasured part of the school.

 In 1929, it was proposed that "Pymble students should form a separate Union" and that an equitable division of Union funds should be undertaken.
 This explains the two separate groups that exist today, however, it is still not uncommon for Pymble students to attend Croydon reunions and events, particularly regional or interstate activities.